BinaryAlley/Lyrida/README.md

 # Lyrida: web-based file explorer
 Explore your files with ease and flexibility.
-Lyrida is an open-source, web-based client/server file explorer designed to streamline the way you interact with your filesystem in the browser.
+Lyrida is an open-source, web-based client/server file explorer, designed to streamline the way you interact with your filesystem in the browser.
 With Lyrida, simplicity meets functionality, giving you the power to manage your files efficiently, without the need for complex setups.

 ![Lyrida file explorer](./documents/screenshots/001.png)